Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Materials and Methods

 Given the assumptions mentioned above, the defined strategy is as follows:

 \begin{enumerate} \item The quadrotor hovers at the point at the height of $h$ meters until it senses the passing ground vehicle.
-In our application, we chose $h$ to be $4$ meters.
-In Section~\ref{sec:trigger} the criteria for choosing the height are discussed in more detail.

-\item As soon as the ground vehicle is sensed, the UAV starts flying in the direction of movement for some time with a predefined speed slightly higher than the vehicle speed to compensate for the distance between the UAV and the vehicle.
-This gap is the result of the delays in processing the sensors and dynamics of the UAV in getting up to the vehicle speed.
+\item As soon as the ground vehicle is sensed, the UAV starts flying in the direction of movement with a predefined speed slightly higher than the vehicle speed to compensate for the distance between the UAV and the vehicle.
+This gap results from the delays in processing the sensors and dynamics of the UAV in getting up to the vehicle speed.

 \item After the initial acceleration, the UAV flies with a feed-forwarding speed equal to the ground vehicle speed.
 Then, the visual servoing controller tries to decrease the remaining gap between the UAV and the target.